Nearly a hundred aid trucks looted in Gaza, as UN warns of ‘collapse of law and order’

 Worsening shortages

-The attack on the convoy – the worst of its kind “in terms of volume”, according to UN Secretary-General Stéphane Dujarric – comes amid warnings by the UN that already severe shortages of food and aid in Gaza will worsen without immediate intervention.
+The attack on the convoy – the worst of its kind “in terms of volume,” according to the UN secretary-general’s spokesperson Stéphane Dujarric – comes amid warnings by the UN that already severe shortages of food and aid in Gaza will worsen without immediate intervention.

 Civilians fleeing northern Gaza after weeks of intense Israeli military operations have told of a chronic lack of food and people dying of hunger, while aid agencies have warned that the area is on the brink of famine.

-Note: This story has bee updated to reflect Dujarric’s title.